farukkckttl/8S-Li-ion-Active-Balancing-Flyback-Converter/README.md

-# 8S Li-ion Battery Active Balancing System Based on Flyback Converter
+# 8S Li-ion Active Balancing System Based on Flyback Converter

-This repository contains our undergraduate graduation thesis on the design of a flyback converter based bidirectional active balancing system for 8-cell Li-ion battery packs.
+This repository contains our undergraduate graduation thesis on the design of a **flyback converter based bidirectional active balancing system** for **8-cell Li-ion battery packs**.

 ## Project Title